redpesk-common/canbus-binding/README.md

 - An AGL system installed with a Chinook version.

+- Make sure you built the AGL generator else you will not be able to generate custom low-level CAN binding.
+Generator can be found [here][generator] with the attached instruction to install and run it.
+It will produce a *configuration-generated.cpp* file to paste in the source, *src/*, directory.

-- Make sure you already have set up the AGL SDK before using the following [guide][SDK_instructions].
+- Make sure you already set up the AGL SDK using the following [guide][SDK_instructions].

 To get the correct SDK version installed, you **must** prepare your environment with the **chinook-next** version.
 To do so, run the following command in your docker image: